erikgregorywebb/data-scientist-assessment/README.md

 Prepare a model that predicts the next paycheck date for an employee given a history of previous paycheck deposits.
 The deliverable is a Jupyter notebook with your model, complete with prediction generation and accuracy measurement.

-Leverage the `paychecks_train` and `paychecks_test` tables hosted on a cloud-hosted PostgreSQL database:
+Leverage the `paychecks` table hosted on a cloud-hosted PostgreSQL database:

 ```
 Host: pg-285c4482-getclair-7a3a.a.aivencloud.com